rollup/rollup/bin/src/help.md

-                           is unspecified, defaults to rollup.config.js) -w, --watch              Watch files in bundle and rebuild on changes -i, --input              Input (alternative to <entry file>) -o, --output <output>    Output (if absent, prints to stdout) -f, --format [es6]       Type of output (amd, cjs, es6, iife, umd) -e, --external           Comma-separate list of module IDs to exclude
+                           is unspecified, defaults to rollup.config.js) -w, --watch              Watch files in bundle and rebuild on changes -i, --input              Input (alternative to <entry file>) -I <path>                Add a directory to the import search path -o, --output <output>    Output (if absent, prints to stdout) -f, --format [es6]       Type of output (amd, cjs, es6, iife, umd) -e, --external           Comma-separate list of module IDs to exclude